manuel173cugr/make-a-music-bot/README.md

 After installation finishes you can use `node index.js` to start the bot.

+## ⚠️ how get your token? ⚠️
+go [here](https://discord.com/developers/applications) and click new application set the bot name and go to  the bot click add bot and click Yes do it now copy the token

 ## ⚙️ Configuration

 Copy or Rename `config.json.example` to `config.json` and fill out the values:

 ⚠️ **Note: Never commit or share your token or api keys publicly** ⚠️
+         ⚠️ **how get your token?** **go [here](https://discord.com/developers/applications) and click new application set the bot name and go to  the bot click add bot and click Yes do it now copy the token⚠️

 ```json
 {